AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

    Save the changes.

 1. Access `/oak:index/damAssetLucene/indexRules/dam:Asset/properties/predictedTags` and add `similarityTags` property of type `Boolean` with the value of `true`.
-1. Apply Smart Tags to the assets in your AEM repository.
+1. Apply Smart Tags to the assets in your [!DNL Experience Manager] repository.
 See [how to configure smart tags](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/configuring/tagging.html?lang=en#configuring).
 1. In CRXDE, in `/oak-index/damAssetLucene` node, set the `reindex` property to `true`.
 Save the changes.
 1. (Optional) If you have customized search form then copy the `/libs/settings/dam/search/facets/assets/jcr%3Acontent/items/similaritysearch` node to `/conf/global/settings/dam/search/facets/assets/jcr:content/items`.
-Save all the changes.
+Save the changes.

-For related information, see [understand smart tags in AEM](https://helpx.adobe.com/experience-manager/kt/help/assets/smart-tags-feature-video-understand.html) and [how to manage smart tags](/help/assets/smart-tags.md).
+For related information, see [understand smart tags in Experience Manager](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/metadata/image-smart-tags.html) and [how to manage smart tags](/help/assets/smart-tags.md).
 -->

 <!--